Scrambled Egg Muffins Recipe

 "Added some mushrooms and diced potatoes, kids love them on the way out the door.Good job!!!"

 "Great time saver !
 Makes a great breakfast sandwich just egg in microwave and English muffin in toaster .
 Squash egg with fork and out the door.
-Try it with diced ham or chorizo yum"
+Try it with diced ham or chorizo yum.
+Tried in silicone cups and they just popped right out ."

 "I made these and they taste WONDERFUL, but they completely collapsed.
 How do I keep this from happening?"